Santa Cruz Church (Manila): Architecture

-The church facade is characteristically Baroque with Ionic piers vertically dividing the first two levels in three parts.
+The church façade is characteristically Mission Revival with Ionic piers vertically dividing the first two levels in three parts.
 Three semicircular arch doorways form as main entrance to the church.
 A Celtic-like window flanked by small semicircular windows is found at the center of the second level.
 Forming as the pediment, the topmost level has its raking cornice in undulating liens emanating from the broken pediment found above the statued niche.
 The domed belfry rises on the right in six levels.